willyweather/slate/source/index.html.md

 ### Response

 Response is an array of Locations.
-See <a href="#locations">Locations</a> for description of a Location response.
+See <a href="#location-get-by-location-id">Locations</a> for description of a Location response.

-## Locations - Update
+## Location - PUT - Update

 > Example Request Body